branduvo/branduvo.github.io/terms/index.md

 ---

-© 2025 Daxirush Ltd. All rights reserved.
+© 2025 Branduvo.
+All rights reserved.